ddbj/www/_jga/submission-step-e.md

 ## Data submission application approval {#du-approval}

-Generate a public and private key pair for data transfer and [register the public key to your D-way account](/account-e.html#public-key) for data upload to the JGA server (jga-gw.ddbj.nig.ac.jp).
+Generate a public and private key pair for data transfer and [register the public key to your DDBJ account](/ddbj-account-e.html#public-key) for data upload to the JGA server (jga-gw.ddbj.nig.ac.jp).
 After the application is approved by DBCLS, a JGA submission ID (for example, JSUB000353) is issued and a corresponding directory for data upload is created in the JGA server.

 {% include image.html url="books/DS-approved-e.png" caption="Approval of data submission application" class="w450" %}